perfana/afterburner/README.md

 * http://localhost:8080/actuator/retryevents/traffic-light-retry

 Change the traffic light port with property: `afterburner.trafficlight.port`

+## security filter

+The `secure-delay` has a BasicAuthenticationFilter enabled with BCrypt check.

+Check what impact this has on latency and cpu usage.

+Example call:

+* `time curl -u pipo:test123 localhost:8080/secured-delay`

 # load test
 To run a gatling load test, go to the `afterburner-loadtest-gatling` directory and run: